 A more complex picture emerges with expenditure switching.
-The Type-II multiplier for other public expenditure in Wales is 1.98.
-If an increase in HEIs funding is met by cutbacks in other Welsh public expenditure the 'multiplier' for switching is equal to 2.02-1.98=0.415.
-That is to say, for every £100 m directed from the public sector to HEIs the output impact of switching is £4 m.
-In particular the estimated import propensity of HEIs (13%) is lower than the public sectors' import propensity (20%).
-Therefore for every 1 £ spent on HEIs more is retained within the regional economy than for government spending in general.
-A qualitatively similar result emerges in results for employment impacts.
+The Type-II multiplier for other public expenditure in England is 3.29.
+If an increase in HEIs funding were to be met by cutbacks in other English public expenditure the 'multiplier' for switching is equal to 3.29-3.07=-0.22.
+That is to say, for every £100 million directed from the public sector to HEIs the output impact of switching is -£22 million.
+In particular the estimated import propensity of London HEIs is greater than the public sector's import propensity.
+Therefore for every £1 spent on HEIs less is retained within the regional economy than for government spending in general.
+A qualitatively similar result emerges for employment impacts.
+However, we find that this switching effect is actually positive for Scotland, Wales and Northern Ireland, where substitution of expenditure on HEIs from the public sector generally has a net expansionary effect.

-14 The public sector is aggregated from 4 sectors in the HEI-disaggregated IO table (IO69, IO70, IO71 and IO72a).
-Approximately 21% of the sector's final demand is from other sources than government.
-15 For further discussion of analysing the impact of expenditure switching within an IO context, see Allan et al (2007).
+&lt;sup>14 For further discussion of analysing the impact of expenditure switching within an IO context, see Allan et al (2007).

-The recognition of the regional budget constraint implies that multiplier effects on individual sectors are no longer universally positive, as in the conventional case.
+If we proceed "as if" there is a regional public expenditure constraint this implies that multiplier effects on individual sectors are no longer universally positive, as in the conventional case.
 The net changes are again shown in Table 4 and in the lighter shaded bars in Figures 2 and 3.
-In particular, there is a significant contraction in the public sector and a net contraction in other sectors that are more sensitive to changes in general public expenditure rather than the expenditure on output in the HEI sector.
-"Banking and financial services" and the "Business Services" sector show small net reductions in activity.
-In a UK devolved context, changes in public expenditure, determined by the regional government and therefore financed through Barnett, typically involve expenditure switching (and certainly have an opportunity cost in terms of alternative uses within the region), and the multiplier effects are accordingly more subdued.
-Indeed, even the direction of the net impact cannot be known a priori.
+In particular, there is a significant contraction in the public sector and a net contraction in other sectors that are sensitive to changes in general public expenditure, rather than to the expenditure on output in the HEI sector.
+In a UK devolved context, changes in public expenditure, determined by the regional government and therefore financed through Barnett, typically involve expenditure switching.
+However, even where, as for England, there is no binding expenditure constraint, we can investigate the opportunity cost of alternative uses of public expenditure within the region, by illustrating what happens if the public funding for HEIs were used instead to expand the public sector in England.
+The multiplier effects if we allow for alternative uses of public funds are in general more subdued.
+Indeed, even the direction of the net impact cannot be known a priori, and in the case of London HEIs the net impact is a contraction in demand.
 This is a crucial result that appears not to be widely appreciated in existing impact studies.